 How could I not have known?
 I read the local paper every day.
 How did I miss his obituary?
 Have I been that busy?
 Did he mean more to me that I’d thought?
 Had I taken his presence for granted?

-I found the obituary and tributes online — please read about this good man — and there they were, in black and white: the stories he’d told us.
+I found the obituary and tributes online and there they were, in black and white: the stories he’d told us.
 I haven’t wept in public for a long time.
 This morning, I did.

 I could write about the art collection he curated at home and the beloved pieces he chose to sell at Cabot Antiques.
 I could share his frustration with the insulated, disconnected culture of middle-America, and its affect on our children as well as people around the world.
 I could tell you about his continuing struggle to get treatment for his asthma and sinus infections as a person dependent on the threadbare safety net for our elders.
 I could tell about his plans to sign up for yet another trip to some corner of the world that would be new to him.